International Federation for Equestrian Sports: History

 The FEI was formed in 1921 with the joining of the national organizations of Belgium, Denmark, France, Italy, Japan, Norway, Sweden and the United States of America.
 Today, there are 136 National Equestrian Federations affiliated with the FEI.

+Russia and Belarus suspension

 On March 2, 2022, in the wake of the 2022 Russian invasion of Ukraine, the FEI banned Russian and Belarusian athletes, horses, and officials from FEI events, and subsequently an FEI Tribunal panel dismissed an appeal by Russia's Federation of Equestrian Sports challenging the ban.

+The suspension was extended in 2023.
+At the end of 2023, FEI announced the capacity and criteria for Russian and Belarusian athletes to compete at competitions as neutral athletes.
+In early November 2025, the Russian and Belarusian athletes was allowed to participate in international team competitions in a neutral status starting in 2026, and that FEI competitions in Belarus will also resume under the same conditions.

 Presidents

 There have been 13 different presidents of the organization.
 Major Jhkr Karl F. Quarles van Ufford is the only individual to have served twice.
 Nowadays, a President can serve for a maximum of three terms.
 Since 2014, the President of the FEI is Ingmar De Vos from Belgium.